JSR-330/JSR-330/README.markdown

 So far the specification!

-This implementation provides you a way of determining the correct implementation for a specific type by using a ``TypeDeterminator`` if multiple implementations are available.
-E.g.:
+There are three stages of configuration in this project:

+* writing a ``TypeDeterminator`` which merely chooses one of the possibilities given to it (together with some extra information)
+* writing a ``TypeConfig`` which merely offers a configuration for a specific type (it doesn't have to deliver a configuration for each type)
+* writing a ``ClassInjector`` which does all the stuff needed to be a valid DI implementation.

+### TypeDeterminators

 ```java
 public class MyTypeDeterminator implements TypeDeterminator {